 Ziyao Tian received a B.A. in Sociology from Peking University (2015) and an M.A. in East Asian Studies from Stanford University (2017).
 Her current research interests include economic sociology, historical sociology, cultural sociology, family, inequality, and Chinese studies.

 Vicki Yang received a B.A. in Political Science from the University of Chicago, working in market research and in architecture before coming to Princeton.
 Her interests include economic sociology, organizational behavior, migration, and the social effects of the built environment.
 She is affiliated with the Office of Population Research.

 Katie is a 1st-year doctoral student.
 She received a B.A. in Sociology from New York University, with a minor in Mathematics and Computer Science.
 Her past research explored how liberal gentrifiers negotiate their role in the process of gentrification.
 Currently, she is interested in cultural sociology and the intersection of sociology and computer science.

-Diana Enriquez is a first year Ph.D. student in Princeton's Sociology department.
-She received her B.A. in Political Science from Yale University in 2013, where her thesis considered different tools Colombian cartels used to influence political campaigns between 1970-2000.
-She studies informal economies, labor, and migration, particularly in Latin America (Mexico, Colombia, Brazil).
-Before beginning her Ph.D., Diana was a researcher for a think tank/hedge fund and lead the research and fact checking team within TED's Content and Editorial team.
+Diana Enriquez is a doctoral student in Princeton's Sociology department.
+She received her B.A. in Political Science from Yale University in 2013, where she wrote her thesis about different tools Colombian cartels used to influence political campaigns between 1970-2000.
+She studies informal economies, labor, politics, and technology, particularly in the US and Latin America (Mexico, Colombia, Brazil).
+Before beginning her Ph.D., Diana was a researcher for a think tank/hedge fund in New York City and lead the research and fact checking team within TED's Content and Editorial team.